 2.1 Selection of control species

-In this study, the Domestic Hen (Gallus gallus domesticus) was selected as a control species to serve as a baseline for comparative analysis with wild birds.
+In this study, the domestic hen (Gallus gallus domesticus) was selected as a control species to serve as a baseline for comparative analysis with wild birds.
 Commercial laying hens, typically bred for high egg production in industrial poultry farms, were deliberately excluded.
 This decision was made because commercial layers are often subjected to specialized breeding programs, intensive dietary supplementation, and controlled environmental conditions aimed at maximizing egg-laying efficiency, which can result in artificially elevated or standardized eggshell calcium content.

 In contrast, domestic hens raised in local backyard or small-scale poultry farms experience relatively natural foraging behaviors and dietary calcium intake reflective of local environmental conditions.
 Their eggshell composition is less influenced by industrial management practices, making them a more ecologically relevant and realistic control for comparison with wild bird species inhabiting the same region.
 This choice ensures that the control group's eggshell CaCO3 content reflects natural variability and aligns more closely with the dietary and environmental contexts experienced by the wild bird populations studied.